Cutpoints of invariant subcontinua of polynomial Julia sets: Invariant continua and their cutpoints

-If $E$ is a thread of $Q$ containing no preimages of $x$, then its $\hp$-image $\hp(E)$ is a thread too (e.g., this is the case if $E$ is sufficiently small).
-The set $\hp(E)$ may also contain smaller threads.
+If $E$ is a thread of $Q$ containing no preimages of $x$, then its $P$-image $P(E)$ is a thread too (e.g., this is the case if $E$ is sufficiently small).
+The set $P(E)$ may also contain smaller threads.
 Let us study their location with respect to $E$.
-Recall that threads are by definition subsets of $W$ even though $W$ is omitted in the notation and terminology.
+Recall that threads are by definition subsets of $W$ even though $W$ is omitted from the notation and terminology.
+Also, recall that a \emph{topological ray to $Q$} is a topological ray disjoint from $Q$ but accumulating in $Q$ (as the parameter on the ray tends to $0$).